marwatk/hidswitch/README.md

 Instead, it runs an HID keyboard and mouse for each host device, proxying the actual input from the connected USB device[s] to the selected host.

-Note, it currently only supports a single USB device (e.g. a Logitech Unifying Receiver).
-See [Hub Support](#hub-support).

 _CAVEAT_: I'm not a C programmer, this code is probably terrible.

 ## Required Hardware